ziw224/object-detection-YOLOV8/README.md

 3. Run `detect.py` in `yolo-v8-LSTM` to start object detection and saving.
 4. Use `train_video.py` for LSTM model training and video annotation.

-To run the scripts in YOLO-V8-LSTM:
+To run the scripts in YOLO-V8-Regression:
 1. For regression-based predictions on live video, run the script in `yolo-v8-regression`.

-See script documentation for more detailed instructions.